Why A Promise of Your Old Job Back May Be a Wolf in Sheep’s Clothing

 Let’s add up his damages:

-So now he has damages of possibly $3,000,000 or more due to his injury.
+So now he has damages of possibly $3 million or more due to his injury.

-So now the damages he suffered due to the company’s fault total $150,000 to $250,000 or so.
-The amount the company’s insurer could have to pay (assuming 70% again as the fault of the company for not fixing the wench) is now down to an amazingly low $105,000 to $175,000.
+So, now the damages he suffered due to the company’s fault total $150,000 to $250,000 or so.
+The amount the company’s insurer could have to pay (assuming 70% again as the fault of the company for not fixing the winch) is now down to an amazingly low $105,000 to $175,000.

 All of these are signs that the company is more focused on rushing you back to work than getting all the testing done to determine how bad your injury may be.

-Per the example above, when Johnny tries to ‘settle up’ with his company before he goes back to work and after he has his doctor release, a normal offer may be $35,000 to $50,000 based on his release to vessel work as explained above.
+Per the example above, when Johnny tries to “settle up” with his company before he goes back to work and after he has his doctor release, a normal offer may be $35,000 to $50,000 based on his release to vessel work as explained above.
 But he doesn’t care, he just wants his job back.
 He takes the money and signs the release.